NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

    and with (right) CCD boundary artifact corrections applied using ``wv_correct``.

-Another source of artifacts in Digital Globe images is jitter.
+Another source of artifacts in linescan cameras, such as from DigitalGlobe, is jitter.
+ASP can solve for it using a jitter solver (:numref:`jitter_solve`).
-ASP has some logic for dealing with it but it is not ready for production use at this stage.
-See (:numref:`jitter`).

 .. _sparse-disp: